LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W02-D1-ES6-Classes-Part1.md

 ## Intro to Object Oriented Programming

-This week you are refactoring the three web apps from last week to use classes and *object oriented programming* (OOP) reather than just *procedural programming*.
+This week you are refactoring the three web apps from last week to use classes and objects.
+This programming paradigm is called *object oriented programming* (OOP).
+Code that just uses functions and not classes or object constructors is called *procedural programming*.

 ### ES6 Class Syntax